May 2022 Novel Ideas: 30 Quick Lit Reviews

 The sweeping story of an Italian family matriarch Domenica and her love story was charming.
 Her coming-of-age story told the tale of her life trials and was the anchor of this novel.

-While her story covered the 1920s, WWII, and beyond, the book also switched over to her daughter Matelda and Matelda’s granddaughter.
+While her story covered the 1920s, WWII, and beyond, this book set in Italy also switched over to her daughter Matelda and Matelda’s granddaughter.
 Sadly, I found that portion of the story to be lackluster.

 After seeing all Domenica went through over her life, the challenges facing her great-granddaughter fell flat.
 I would happily have cut out all the chapters without Domenica so I could spend more time in her fascinating story.